CALL US : 1-800-303-4312

 Clay chimineas need to be babied; "Feed slowly, keep warm and dry."
 If you want a fireplace that is going to be safer and last longer, any other material on the market is a better investment.
 Clay fails from moisture and movement.
 Thermal shock is not an issue, a warranty for thermal shock is as good as a warranty against meteor strike.
 If you plan to move your fireplace for patio arrangements or yard use, then a clay chiminea is not a good option.

 Sheet Metal outdoor fireplaces can melt or warp, enamel finishes disappear and exposed thin sheet metal rusts out quickly.
 Once they rust through their usefulness is gone.
 They can be found in big box stores or online at a bargain cost because they are disposable items.
 There are outdoor fireplaces made of heavy sheet steel that promotes longevity.
-They should be treated like cast iron fireplaces and special attention should be made to location so the occasional rain doesn't leech the rust, staining your deck or patio.
+They should be treated like cast iron fireplaces and special attention should be made to location because they are not easy to move.
+Look close at sheet steel designs because most likely they cannot be used on a deck or patio.

 Copper looks great out of the box and is a very safe material used for years in cooking utensils.
 Watch out for steel supports or bases that can rust quickly.
 Also, don't expect that shiny new copper fireplace to look like that after a fire or two.
 Green and tarnished is usually the norm after it's been used.
 If you don't mind the look of it, make sure it has a cover or rain lid and prepare to maintain or replace pop rivets, screws and/or nuts and bolts.